-Food Service: Breakfast And Lunch Program
+Food Service: Breakfast and Lunch Program

-We are proud partners with CKC Good Food for healthy and nutritious food.
+Breakfast and lunch will be provided to Banaadir Elementary through CKC Foods.
 Their philosophy goes hand in hand to our commitment to provide the best learning environment for our students.

-At Banaadir, your children can expect the following:
+At Banaadir Elementary, your children can expect the following:

-- Meals prepared at their Plymouth kitchen using no pork products, with no pork onsite and at a separate time from other programs - Meals delivered hot - Fresh fruit and vegetable bar provided, - Menu selections include one hot entrée per day and one hot breakfast item per week
+Meals prepared using no pork products, with no pork onsite and at a separate time from other programs.
+Menu selections include one hot entrée per day and one hot breakfast item per week